Venice and the Tide: Navigating a Complex Relationship

 www.veniceartguide.it

-The last three pictures are taken from the exposition dedicated to Acqua Alta 2019 .
+Note: Photos were taken by the author except the last three which are from the exhibition dedicated to Acqua Alta 2019.